andrewkuhn/andrewkuhn/README.md

 - Hi, I’m @andrewkuhn
-- I’m interested in baseball analytics and their use in baseball operations.
+- I’m pursuing a career in baseball analytics.
+- Recent employers for analytics positions include the O'Fallon Hoots, Prospect Select Baseball, and Sport Info Solutions
-- I’m currently learning R through DataCamp and SQL in self-education.
+- I’m currently learning R and Python through DataCamp and SQL in self-education.
-- You can reach me via email at andrew.kuhn@ufl.edu
+- You can reach me via email at andrew.b.kuhn@gmail.com

 <!---